logo

 IQ 160

-Reggie Jackson IQ scores a homerun as 160 IQ, which is surprising as he is truly smarter than he looks.
-The Oakland Athletics' victory over the New York Mets in the 1973 World Series, in which he was named the series' Most Valuable Player, is unsurprising given this genius behind the bat.
-He was a prodigy on the field, scoring record-breaking points.
-This further proves the accuracy of Reggie Jackson IQ.
+Reggie Jackson's IQ score is 160, which is surprising as he is genuinely more intelligent than he looks.
+Given this genius at bat, Oakland Athletics' victory in the 1973 World Series against the New York Mets was not unexpected, and their Most Valuable Player award went to this prodigy on the field who scored record-setting points.
+This further proves the accuracy of Reggie Jackson's IQ.

 II - Reggie Jackson IQ and his life

 Rafael Martinez Martinez and Clara Jackson gave birth to Reggie Jackson on May 18, 1946, in Wyncote, Pennsylvania.
-Jackson, who was of African American and Spanish descent, was one of six kids.
-Young Jackson and two of his siblings moved to live with their father in Cheltenham, Pennsylvania, following their parents' divorce.
-Jackson remembers that even though his father always provided for the family's needs, they frequently "felt poverty."
-His father, a dry cleaner and tailor, had once played baseball in the Negro leagues on a semi-pro level, and he was largely responsible for motivating and encouraging his gifted son to pursue a baseball career.
+Jackson, of African-American and Spanish descent, was one of six children.
+Two of his siblings moved in with their father in Cheltenham, Pennsylvania, following their parents' divorce.
+However, he provided adequately for his family's needs; Jackson recalls feeling that "poverty was ever-present".
+His father, a dry cleaner and tailor, had once played baseball in the Negro leagues on a semi-pro level, and he was primarily responsible for motivating and encouraging his gifted son to pursue a baseball career.

 Reggie Jackson talks to Yankees' Aaron Judge before ALCS Game 2